 - Soft hand feel

-- Wet on wet
+- Meant to be printed wet on wet

-- Rip software for the film output to create halftones
+- Rip software for the film output.

 - Vivid color values